If you are not already familiar with Segment.com, here is a quick recap.

 Where a tag should not fire

-What the tag should do when it fire.
+What the tag should do when it fires.

 Segment lacks that ability.
 So in many cases, you have to rely on a tag management solution like GTM to route data.